jai00271/CNN/6. Advanced Convolutions/README.md

 Above is the illustration of grouped convolution with 2 filter groups.
 In each filter group, the depth of each filter is only half of the that in the nominal 2D convolutions.
 They are of depth Din / 2.
 Each filter group contains Dout /2 filters.
 The first filter group (red) convolves with the first half of the input layer ([:, :, 0:Din/2]), while the second filter group (blue) convolves with the second half of the input layer ([:, :, Din/2:Din]).
 As a result, each filter group creates Dout/2 channels.
 Overall, two groups create 2 x Dout/2 = Dout channels.
 We then stack these channels in the output layer with Dout channels.

+*Bonus*:

+## Tips For Using Dropout

+The original paper on Dropout provides experimental results on a suite of standard machine learning problems.
+As a result they provide a number of useful heuristics to consider when using dropout in practice.

+- Generally, use a small dropout value of 20%-50% of neurons with 20% providing a good starting point.
+A probability too low has minimal effect and a value too high results in under-learning by the network.
+- Use a larger network.
+You are likely to get better performance when dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.
+- Use dropout on incoming (visible) as well as hidden units.
+Application of dropout at each layer of the network has shown good results.
+- Use a large learning rate with decay and a large momentum.
+Increase your learning rate by a factor of 10 to 100 and use a high momentum value of 0.9 or 0.99.
+- Constrain the size of network weights.
+A large learning rate can result in very large network weights.
+Imposing a constraint on the size of network weights such as max-norm regularization with a size of 4 or 5 has been shown to improve results.

 Reference:

 [Dilated Convo White paper](https://arxiv.org/pdf/1511.07122.pdf)